dbpedia/RDF2text-GAN/README.md

 # GSoC-2020
-RDF -to text generator, using GANs and reinforcement learning.
+RDF - to - text generator, using GANs and reinforcement learning.
 For Google summer of code 2020.